3 Weeks In The UK Itinerary

 The UK always had a different visa policy than the EU, which is a member of the Schengen States.
 So, Brexit didn’t really affect travellers visiting the UK.

-If you are from EU countries, you can enjoy a 180-day visa-free, the same goes for North Americans, countries from Oceania, some countries in Latin America, Namibia and Botswana, East Asia, Malaysia and Singapore.
+If you are from an EU country, you can enjoy a 180-day visa-free, the same goes for North Americans, countries from Oceania, some countries in Latin America, Namibia and Botswana, East Asia, Malaysia and Singapore.
 On the other hand, Ireland has freedom of movement with no time limit.

 Other travel tips